NWuensche/bundesrat-scraper-website/Readme.md

 # Unofficial Bundesrat Scraper - Website

 This is the UI for the [Bundesrat Scraper](https://github.com/okfde/bundesrat-scraper) data.
 You can check the behavior of the counties of Germany in the `Bundesrat` for a given session and `Tagesordnungspunkt`(TOP).
-You can find a live demo [on Render](https://bundesrat-scraper-website.onrender.com/).
+You can find a live demo [on Render](https://bundesrat-scraper-website.onrender.com/) (this might take 3-5 minutes).

 The website and scraper, including the data, scraper and website code, are unofficial.
 The `Bundesrat` has nothing to do with it.
 There is no warranty that the scraped data is correct or complete or the website displays the correct information.